The Ten Commandments (1956)

-Pharaoh's Daughter: Oh, Memnet!
-You're only happy when you're miserable.
+Tuya: Oh, Memnet, you're only happy when you're miserable.

-Moses: [to Jethro's daughters, as they were washing his feet, and nearly falls in] Never has a sheep had so many shepherds.
+Moses: [to Jethro's daughters, as they were washing his feet] Never did a lost sheep have so many shepherds.

 Jethro's daughter: [Sephora saw Moses, asleep and drew her six sisters, to see him as he slept.
 Jethro's seven daughters looked at Moses asleep and admired him] He's eaten a whole bunch of dates.